What Will I Learn?

 IDA is a multi-platform (including Linux) multi-processor disassembler and debugger that programmers and developers can use to debug their applications.
-The ‘IDA Disassembler and Debugger’ has become a popular tool when evaluating code that is not working the way that it should be.
+The ‘IDA Disassembler and Debugger’ have become a popular tool when evaluating code that is not working the way that it should be.
 Furthermore, IDA Pro allows the user to analyze possible vulnerabilities.
 According to the developer, the ‘IDA Disassembler works as close as is possible to the original source code’ hence why it is popular for those seeking a good debugger tool.

 Is IDA Pro Free?